-Moving from Basecamp you’ll enjoy a wider range of customizable elements, particularly when it comes to individual team management and assignment to specific project tasks.
+As one of our top Basecamp alternatives, you’ll enjoy a wider range of customizable elements with Podio, particularly when it comes to individual team management and assignment to specific project tasks.
 This could become a downside however, as project management software needs to be something you can pick up and run with immediately — you don’t want to spend too much time customizing and setting up individual elements.

-As an alternative to Basecamp it’s a good choice if you’re in the market for additional features like custom reporting and custom forms.
+As one of our top Basecamp alternatives, it’s a good choice if you’re in the market for additional features like custom reporting and custom forms.
 It’s also a cheaper alternative, and can be used for free for teams of up to five people.
 However, there are a few areas where Wrike is lacking, specifically in the chat and communication field, as it doesn’t have native chat.

 Asana is a comprehensive and visually appealing project management tool used by over 50,000 organizations around the world including National Geographic, Airbnb, Lyft and Spotify.
 The tool is built on tasks, which can be grouped into larger projects and assigned out to individual team members.
 Team objectives allow you to view progress on key initiatives over time, and “Workload,” a newer feature, allows you to map out each member’s workload over time.

 If you’re looking for a less expensive option than Basecamp, Asana does have free accounts, and their paid accounts start around $9.99.
 Asana, similar to Hive, also offers much more extensive customization than Basecamp, including custom fields, charts and reporting.
 Asana also offers progress reporting and tracking, which are very useful when looking at project performance over time, which is part of the reason it tops our list of best Basecamp alternatives.